 To contact me please call 07867 545160.
 Alternatively, you can email me at firstname.lastname@example.org.

-I am a UKCP registered Integrative Psychotherapist, and am an accredited member of the Universities Psychotherapy and Counselling Association (UPCA).
+I am a UKCP registered Existential-Analytic Psychotherapist, and am an accredited member of the Southern Association for Psychotherapy and Counselling (SAFPAC).

 I am also an accredited member of the BACP and I am bound by its Ethical Framework for Good practice in Counselling and Psychotherapy, the Ethical Guidelines for Researching Counselling and Psychotherapy and subject to the Professional Conduct Procedure for the time being in force.

 Certificate of Higher Education in Health Care Studies (Bournemouth University)

 BSc (Hons) Integrative Counselling (University of Roehampton)

 PhD Psychotherapy (University of Roehampton)